carnarez/polars-unpack/polars_unpack/README.md

   Any of these characters can be used to open or close nested structures; mixing also allowed, for the better or the worse.

-Note attribute name(s) and datatype must not have spaces and only include alphanumerical or underscore (`_`) characters.
+Note attribute names and datatypes must not contain spaces and only include alphanumerical or underscore (`_`) characters.

 Indentation and trailing commas are ignored.
 The source is parsed until the end of the file is reached or a `SchemaParsingError` exception is raised.